Our Process

 What is Turabian Referencing?

 Named after Kate L. Turabian, who authored the famous style guide “A Manual for Writers of Research Papers, Theses, and Dissertations,” the Turabian referencing style is an adaptation of the Chicago Manual of Style.
-It is predominantly used in disciplines like history, arts, and humanities.
+It is predominantly used in history, the arts, and the humanities.

 Structure and Guidelines

 One of the key features of Turabian style is its simplicity and flexibility.
 It offers two different citation systems: notes-bibliography and author-date.
-The notes-bibliography system involves using footnotes or endnotes along with a bibliography, while the author-date system uses parenthetical citations within the text and a corresponding reference list.
+The notes-bibliography system uses footnotes or endnotes along with a bibliography, while the author-date system uses parenthetical citations within the text and a corresponding reference list.

 Notes-Bibliography System: